 What to Do If Your Car Stalls on the Highway

-Knowing what to do if your car or truck stalls while you are driving on a highway is crucial knowledge that can help you avoid suffering a catastrophic injury or losing your life in a car wreck or truck accident.
+Knowing what to do if your car or truck stalls while you are driving on a highway is crucial.
+It can help you avoid suffering a catastrophic injury or losing your life in a car wreck or truck accident.
 Here are a few steps you should take if your vehicle stalls on a freeway:

 - If possible, pull over to the side of the road before the vehicle shuts down.
-If you are able, try to pull over to the right, and once you come to a stop, turn on your hazard lights.
+If you are able, then try to pull over to the right.
+Then, once you come to a stop, turn on your hazard lights.

 - If you are not able to pull over to the side of the road before the vehicle stalls, do not exit the car.
-Instead, turn on your hazard lights and call for a tow truck, roadside assistance or some other type of help.
+Instead, turn on your hazard lights.
+Then, call for a tow truck, roadside assistance or some other type of help.

-- If you are stuck in a stalled vehicle in the middle of the highway, until help arrives, keep an eye on your rearview mirror for approaching vehicles in case a car or truck approaches that does not recognize your vehicle is stalled in time to avoid colliding with your vehicle.
+- But, what if you are stuck in a stalled vehicle in the middle of the highway?
+Until help arrives, keep an eye on your rearview mirror for approaching vehicles.
+This is in case a car or truck approaches that does not recognize your stalled vehicle in time to avoid a collision.

 - If you need to exit the vehicle for some reason, try to exit through the passenger door.